 Your dog’s topknot and mustache will need combing daily.
 To prevent irritation to the dog’s eyes, you should tie the topknot up.
 Always use a latex topknot band for that.
 An ordinary rubber band will damage the hair.

-- Shih Tzus are tiny dogs, making them ideal if you live in an apartment or small house with limited outdoor space.
+- Shih Tzus are tiny dogs, making them ideal if you live in an apartment.

 - Well-socialized Shih Tzus generally get along very well with kids and other family pets.

-- Although the Shih Tzu is tiny, he still needs plenty of exercise and fun and games to prevent him from becoming bored and gaining too much weight.
+- Although the Shih Tzu is tiny, he still needs plenty of exercise and fun and games.

 So, a Shih Tzu would most likely be an ideal companion for a senior household or a family with kids, provided their lifestyle is relatively sedentary.
 To be a Shih Tzu owner, you need to be into grooming your dog or be happy to opt for taking him to a groomer to have his coat clipped short.